For more information about any Biodemography Laboratory services, please contact:

 Eleanor Brindle, Biodemography Core Director & Research Scientist

-Dr. Kathleen O'Connor, Lab Director & Associate Professor, Anthropology
+Dr. Kathleen O'Connor, Lab Director & Professor, Anthropology

 Our lab provides training, assaying and consulting services for the assays listed in the table in the Methods section of this website.
 In addition, the lab is equipped to carry out most commercially available immunoassay kits, and is continuously adopting more assays.
 We are happy to answer inquiries about assays for additional markers not yet on our list.